Site Overlay

 Clothing

-• Base layer top and bottoms (poly, silk, wool)
+• Base layer top and bottoms

-• Insulating top and bottoms (synthetic for the endless PNW rain)
+• Insulating top and bottoms

 • Hardshell top and bottoms

-• Head insulation (cap, helmet-compatible hoods) (Fall, Winter, Spring)
+• Head insulation (Fall, Winter, Spring)

 • Work/rope handling gloves